Mahasvan/PySysInfo/docs/source/index.rst

 Home
 ====

-PySysInfo gathers CPU, memory, storage, and graphics details across Linux, macOS, and Windows into a single set of Pydantic models.
+PySysInfo gathers CPU, memory, storage, and graphics details across Linux, macOS, and Windows into well-defined Pydantic models with a consistent structure.
 The top-level `HardwareManager` picks the right platform manager at import time, so usage stays the same everywhere.

 Highlights
 ----------